Note from the publisher: as of 9/2020, our latest information about our engineering hiring process can be found here.

 This starts with the job description.
 We do our best to avoid “bro culture” language or other highly-biased language.
 In all our writing, including job descriptions, we strive for inclusive language that emphasizes collaboration, trust, and learning.

-We purposely use gender-neutral and feminine language in our engineering job descriptions to create a more inclusive recruiting process.
-Studies have shown that that women are less likely to respond to an ad that has overly masculine or aggressive language (despite being qualified), whereas men will apply regardless.
+We purposely use gender-neutral and comprehensive language in our engineering job descriptions to create a more inclusive recruiting process.
+Studies have shown that women are less likely to respond to an ad that has overly aggressive language (despite being qualified), whereas men will apply regardless.

 Continuous Learning